Weekend on Wheels

 UPDATE: Weekend on Wheels Operations During Pandemic

-Weekend on Wheels (WOW), the MRH food support network, will resume accepting non-perishable food donations 5 days a week during regular business hours (8:00 am - 4:30 pm) beginning January 25.
+Weekend on Wheels (WOW), the MRH food support network, has resumed accepting non-perishable food donations 5 days a week during regular business hours (8:00 am - 4:30 pm).
 In order to comply with social distancing practices and to ensure safety for all, we ask all donors to follow these guidelines when making in-person donations to WOW:

 - Donors may visit the MRH Central Administrative Office on Lohmeyer Avenue immediately west of Martini Drive to make dropoffs.